Skip to content

 OUr sourcing protocol

 At Gems With Origin, we prioritize responsible gemstone sourcing by promoting sustainability, protecting human rights, and ensuring supply chain transparency.
-Our approach is inspired by the CRAFT Code, adheres to the OECD Due Diligence Guidance, and aligns with the ethical standards of the Responsible Jewelry Council (RJC).
+Our approach is inspired by the CRAFT Code, adheres to the OECD Due Diligence Guidance, and aligns with the ethical standards of the Responsible Jewellery Council (RJC).
 Our practices are adapted to Madagascar's unique context, which we consider, in our case, a conflict-affected and high-risk areas.

 Indeed, according to the OECD, conflict-affected and high-risk areas are regions characterized by armed conflict, widespread violence, or other risks of harm to people.
 Armed conflict can take various forms, including international or non-international conflicts, wars of liberation, insurgencies, or civil wars.
 High-risk areas may also include regions facing political instability, repression, weak institutions, insecurity, the collapse of civil infrastructure, or widespread violence.
 These areas often experience severe human rights abuses and violations of national or international law.